The Vital Role of a Queen Bee

 How the Queen Lays Eggs

 She moves slowly across the surface of the comb – a small group of workers follow her.
-Her long abdomen contains ovaries with ripening eggs and stored semen.
+Her long abdomen contains mature ovaries with ripening eggs and stored semen.

 - She checks the empty wax cells and measures their diameter with her front legs.